Enrollment & Keeping Aid

 All Financial Aid Offers Are Subject to Change

 All financial aid offers are subject to change.
 The most common reasons for adjusting aid include insufficient enrollment, over-awards due to receipt of aid from other sources such as tuition waivers or fellowships, and reclassification to in-state tuition rates.
-Financial aid offers may also be reduced or canceled due to several reasons.
-The financial aid offers may be reduced or canceled due to discovery of changes or when inaccuracies found in any of the information on which your financial aid offers were based, failure to complete follow-up steps, maintain degree-seeking status, make Satisfactory Academic Progress (SAP), or comply with other federal or University aid regulations.
+Financial aid offers may also be reduced or canceled for several reasons.
+The financial aid offers may be reduced or canceled due to the discovery of changes or when inaccuracies are found in any of the information on which your financial aid offers were based, failure to complete follow-up steps, maintain degree-seeking status, make Satisfactory Academic Progress (SAP), or comply with other federal or University aid regulations.
 Some scholarships may also be canceled for failure to maintain grade point average requirements.

 Keeping Your Financial Aid

-Your financial aid offer assumes that you will attend the University of Maryland (UMD) full-time.
+Your financial aid offer assumes you will attend the University of Maryland (UMD) full-time.
 Undergrads registered for 12 or more semester credits after the first 10 days of classes (the Schedule Adjustment Period) are considered full-time.
 Audited and wait-listed courses are not included in the calculation of credits for full-time status.
 If you are considering dropping credits or withdrawing from all credits from the semester, you should be aware that this may affect your financial aid.

 Refer to the tables below for the specific enrollment requirements of the most common financial aid programs.